The best online fitness resource you'll ever need. We filter out the BS to ensure you meet your health and fitness goals!

 Thing is though, whilst these are all perfectly acceptable ways to get your sweat on and heart rate up, they’re not the only methods of doing so.
 And they’re certainly not the most exciting (well at least in my book they’re not).

 Another stumbling block for others is the inability to do anything leg related in the gym.
 For example, if you’re unable to perform leg movements, or are just recovering from an injury of sorts, upper body workouts may be your only solution.
 If that’s the case you’ll want a way to still get those lungs working and heart pumping.

 In today’s post, I’m going to share with you the best upper body cardio workouts (in my humble opinion), that only require the use of your upper body muscle groups.
 And because of the short burst interval nature of the workouts, your heart rate will raise considerably and you’ll burn more calories over the next couple of days, pretty cool eh?

+Some of the movements are pretty gnarly, but I’ll be providing alternatives to the harder movements.
 So if you’re not a gym junkie yet, you can start easy and progress.

 Let’s get started shall we?

 Before I start going through the workouts, there are a few things we need to take care of first.
 You need to prepare your body for the stress ahead, so that means getting a warm up in place.

 - Get your heart rate up with a moderate intensity cardio exercise.
 For example the cross trainer or rowing machine – 10 minutes.

 - The first time you go through the workout, start at a slower pace (about 50% of your maximum effort).
 This is so that you can to accustom your muscles to the movements, and slowly integrate into the workout.